cunliangkong/preptext/README.md

 You would see more parameters when using.

 Basicly, the same field used in different datasets (train, valid, test) would share the same vocab.
-And vocabs fo different fields are isolated from each other.
+And vocabs of different fields are isolated from each other.

 ### 2. Add each entry to a DataStorage